-For each study area, we analyzed the number of fledglings per nest (ranging from 0 to 8, n = 1803 nests) with a Gaussian linear mixed effects model (LMM) using the package lme4 (Bates et al., 2014) in R software, version 4.1.2 (R Core Team, 2021).
-We included mast seeding as a binary fixed effect to estimate the mean number of fledglings produced after mast versus nonmast events.
-We assigned wood warbler nests to these two categories depending on whether the previous year was a mast or nonmast year.
+For each study area, we analysed the number of fledglings per nest (ranging from 0 to 8, n=1803 nests) with a Gaussian linear mixed effects model (LMM) using the package lme4 (Bates et al. 2014) in the software R, version 4.1.2 (R Core Team 2021).
+We included mast seeding as a binary fixed effect to estimate the mean number of fledglings produced after mast vs. non-mast events.
+We assigned wood warbler nests to these two categories depending on whether the previous year was a mast or non-mast year.
 We included temperature and rainfall in spring as continuous fixed effects and used year as a random term in all models.
-We calculated variance inflation factors (VIF) for all model variables to examine collinearity among them (Belsley et al., 2005).
-In WNP, mast seeding in the fall and temperature in the following spring were correlated (VIF = 8.34), and we made a separate model to test the influence of weather.
-In Hessen, the sample size was too small to include all three variables in the same model, and we also made a separate model for weather.
+We calculated variance inflation factors (VIF) for all model variables to examine collinearity among them (Belsley et al. 2005).
+In WNP, mast seeding in fall and temperature in the following spring were correlated (VIF=8.34), and we made a separate model to test the influence of weather.
+In Hessen, sample size was too small to include all three variables in the same model, and we also made a separate model for weather.
 However, the partial correlations of fledgling numbers with temperature and rainfall were low (Appendix S1: Table S1) and we considered them to be negligible for the population model.